A Usage-Aware Sequent Calculus for Differential Dynamic Logic: Proof Calculus

 \subsection{Extension of \uapc to Proof Diagnostics}

 In this section, we extend the \uapc proof calculus with the capability of tracking cut diagnostics.
+We accomplish this by retaining the fresh labels of cut atoms which we would normally discard in \uapc.
 We list only the rules that change (which are the ones that introduce fresh labels), and note that all other rules remain the same.